 certutil -setreg SetupStatus -SETUP_DCOM_SECURITY_UPDATED_FLAG net stop certsvc & net start certsvc

-- On a server with the deployed CA, check the COM Security permissions.
+- On a server where the CA is deployed, check the COM security permissions.
 This group must have Remote Access and Remote Activation permissions allowed;

 - After that, try to restart the computer and check the certificate enrollment.